-Other credits and non-tax deductible items reflect the impact on our statutory rates of permanent non-tax deductible items such as non-deductible withholding taxes, non-deductible shared-based payment expenses and nondeductible meals and entertainment expenses, as well as the impact of various tax credits (e.g. US R&D credits) on our income tax expense.
-Additionally, it includes the tax impact on intercompany eliminations.
+Other credits and non-tax deductible items reflect the impact on our statutory rates of permanent non-tax deductible items such as non-deductible withholding taxes, non-deductible shared-based payment expenses and non-deductible meals and entertainment expenses, as well as the impact of various tax credits (e.g. US R&D credits) on our income tax expense.